What Powers a Data Center? Understanding the Power Systems

 As sustainability goals become more important, data centers are exploring hydrogen-based power as a clean alternative to diesel.
 Electrolysis systems produce hydrogen, which can then power fuel cells to generate electricity with minimal emissions.
 However, integrating these systems requires careful balancing of energy flow, storage, and safety measures.

-Building the Digital Twin of the Powertrain
+Building the Digital Twin of the Power System

 With GT-Play, results can be visualized interactively, helping engineering and operations teams collaborate better and make faster decisions.
 This approach leads to higher uptime, improved energy efficiency, and lower operational risk.